Relintai/the_tower/README.md

 A really simple (and visually strange) demonstration project for Voxelman.

+It is a first person parkour game.
+Reach the weird glowing teleporter at the end of each level.

 In order to open this, you need to have a Godot built with [voxelman](https://github.com/Relintai/voxelman) added!

 You can either just get an executable at the [releases tab](https://github.com/Relintai/the_tower/releases), or